Gay Divorce in Australia

 Two women in Perth became the first same-sex couple to divorce under Australia’s new marriage law.

-In a similar situation to the Queensland women with a Canadian marriage, this pair had gotten married in a European country where marriage equality was legal but where they were not residents.
+Similar to the Queensland women with a Canadian marriage, this pair had gotten married in a European country where marriage equality was legal but where they were not residents.

 They had been unable to divorce in Australia and unable to divorce in Europe.